As Peeps are to Easter, (or candy canes are to Christmas) candy corn is to Halloween.

-This year, watch for National Candy Corn Day celebrations to kick off a festive Halloween beginning on Monday, October 30, 2017.
+This year, watch for National Candy Corn Day celebrations to kick off a festive Halloween on Monday, October 30, 2023.

 How to celebrate National Candy Corn Day

 That's easy.
 Eat lots of candy corn!

 Also be sure to have plenty on hand to give to little trick-or-treaters on the big night, or have bowls filled with candy corn in strategic locations around your Halloween party room.

 Of course, they're are more ways to eat candy corn than by the mouthful.
 You can add them as toppings to your favorite sugar cookie recipe.
 Use them as a colorful decoration for chocolate Halloween cupcakes, or how about this candy corn cocktail made with vodka, candy corn infusion, and whipped cream?
 Cheers!

 Just up ahead, check out a recipe for Chocolate Candy Corn Star Bursts, one of the easiest homemade candy corn treat for partying anytime:

 How to Make Chocolate Candy Corn Star Bursts

 The following recipe calls for chocolate candy coating that you can easily find at the supermarket (right next to the bakers chocolate and chocolate chips.)
 The kids' will also love helping out in creating this yummy and colorful treat for a Halloween party :